Trevohack/DynastyPersist/README.md

 * Module Number: `4`

-### LKM Rootkit
+#### LKM Rootkit

-* An advance persistence method, that implants a rootkit to the server's kernel.
+* An advanced persistence method, that implants a rootkit to the server's kernel.
 The program focuses on an open-source `LKM` rootkit called `Diamorphine`.
 The module is in `/var/tmp/.memory` as a temporary location.
 This directory is deleted after the module is set up.
 * The below code block shows the uses of this module.
 ```bash
 victim@ubuntu ~ kill -64 0 # Promtes to root user.
 victim@ubuntu ~ mkdir dynasty_persist # Any directory starting with dynasty will be hidden.